 To defeat airborne allergies, the best is to kill allergens.
-Unfortunately, you can’t kill 100% of allergens, but by a few simple steps, you can significantly reduce the number of allergens.
+Unfortunately, you can’t kill 100% of allergens, but you can significantly reduce the number of allergens by a few simple steps.

 First, don’t go outside during high pollen counts.
 The local news station or weather websites are excellent resources to check the daily pollen count.
 Next, keep doors and windows closed so that allergens cannot enter your indoor environment.

 As an extra, make certain changes inside your environment to reduce your connection with allergens.
 To get started, view the following:

-An air purifier is a device which removes contaminants from the air in a room.
-These devices are commonly marketed as being beneficial to allergy sufferers and asthmatics, and at reducing or eliminating second-hand tobacco smoke.
-Air purifiers may be either small stand-alone units or larger units that can be affixed to an air handler unit (AHU) or to an HVAC unit found in the medical, industrial, and commercial industries.
+An air purifier is a device that removes contaminants from the air in a room.
+These devices are commonly marketed as beneficial to allergy sufferers and asthmatics and reduce or eliminate second-hand tobacco smoke.
+Air purifiers may be either small stand-alone units or larger units affixed to an air handler unit (AHU) or an HVAC unit found in the medical, industrial, and commercial industries.

 Also, here is my top 1 allergy air purifier pick.
 Haverhill HAP52010E HEPA Air Purifier.

 Even allergy Doctors recommend that you cover all your bedding, pillows, mattress, box springs, comforters, and feather beds in allergy-proof bedding.
 These specially produced covers trap around 99.95% of all allergens from dust mites, pet dander, and pollen.

 Reduce Dander.
 Keep your pets away from the bed and bedroom.
-That will provide protection of relief from the dander they leave behind.
-Also, regular hand washing will help to keep the dander from transferring as easily from spot to spot.
+That will protect relief from the dander they leave behind.
+Also, regular hand washing will help keep the dander from transferring as easily from spot to spot.